7

 w

-Cloning the main section from the HDD disk to SSD
+Cloning the main partition from HDD to SSD

 lsblk